Jack Lubin

 Building a Better Periodogram:

-Stellar activity is a real nuisance when planet-searching via the radial velicity (RV) method.
+Stellar activity is a real nuisance when planet-searching via the radial velocity (RV) method.
 Activity induced signals, from phenomena like star spots, can either mask a true planetary signal (false negative) or mimic a planet (false positive).
 These signals are inherently tied to the rotation period of the star but the phenomena responsible have varying lifetimes and decay rates.
 So while activity signals are periodic signals, they are not robust across all time.
 They will gain and lose signal power over their life cycle.
 This is inherently different from a planet signal, which is robust across all time.
 But because activity signals are periodic, our current tools for finding periodic signals will pick up on them, which can cause us to misinterpret activity signals as planet signals.
 We need new tools which can differentiate between robust sinusoids (planets) and decaying wavelets (activity).
 I am working on building this new periodogram.

 Spin-Orbit Misalignment and Dynamics: